av-mae-uf/av1tenth-docs/docs/assignments/projects/project1.rst

 It'll be important to understand the limits of the radius of curvature as you can base you controllers off of them.

 For more information you can check out the page on `Bicycle Kinematics <../../information/theoryinfo/cyckinem.html>`_.

+Parameters
+^^^^^^^^^^
+You will also need to parameterize one button that functions as a stop button.
+Basically you need to be able to change the value of the button through your launch file or ``.yaml`` configuration file.
+When we ask you need to be able to easily change the button say from a ``X`` to a ``Xbox`` button.
+We will ask you to show this is working.
+If you want to do something else instead of a simple stop button your can parameterize a button for your lights.

 Lights Operation
 ^^^^^^^^^^^^^^^^